 PhD in Public Policy

-Starting from 2017 GSPP launches its first doctorate level degree – PhD in Public Policy (a 4-year program).
+Starting from 2017 GSPP launched its first doctorate level degree – PhD in Public Policy (a 4-year program).
 The aims of the PhD Public Policy program are:

 - To provide a doctoral program of international standing which will attract high calibre candidates who will make a contribution to applied public policy.